Water polo at the 1908 Summer Olympics: First round

-There was only one first round match scheduled.
-Great Britain, Sweden, and Austria (the last of which had withdrawn) were scheduled to have byes, while Belgium played the Netherlands.
+There was only one first round match, between Belgium and the Netherlands.

-Semifinals

-Austria withdrew before the tournament started, leaving Great Britain with a second bye.
+Great Britain, Sweden, and Austria had byes, but Austria withdrew after the draw.

+Semi-finals

+As Austria had withdrawn, Great Britain had a walkover to the final, with Belgium playing Sweden to determine their opponent.

 Final

-Great Britain's first match was against Belgium, who had already won two games in the tournament.
+Great Britain's first and only match was against Belgium, who had already won two games in the tournament.

 Ranking and statistics

 Scoring

 11 players scored during the three games of the tournament, including 5 of Belgium's poloists.
 The Belgian captain's 8 goals led the field, and he also gained the distinctions of having scored in each of the three games as well as the single-game high goal count at 6.